zkbt/chromatic/README.md

 ```
 git clone https://github.com/zkbt/chromatic.git
 cd chromatic
-pip install -e .
+pip install -e '.[develop]'
 ```
 This will link the installed version of the `chromatic` package to your local repository.
 Changes you make to the code in the repository should be reflected in the version Python sees when it tries to `import chromatic`.
+Including the `[develop]` will install the dependencies for the package itself, as well as the extra dependencies required for development (for testing or writing documentation).

 ## Usage